Also Available: Cockpit Plans

 In 2010 Jeff only raced twice, taking a win and a second.
 Plus, the Pro Tunnel had two more wins with other drivers.

-For 2011 a second Pro Tunnel has joined the class (see Tony's build HERE), and Jeff is back for a full racing schedule.
-Tony did well in his first season of tunnelboat racing, and Jeff is the 2011 Highpoints Champion.
+For 2011 a second Pro Tunnel joined the class (see Tony's build HERE), and Jeff was back for a full racing schedule.
+Tony did well in his first season of tunnelboat racing, and Jeff was the 2011 Highpoints Champion.

 The Dillon Pro Tunnel boat was designed for the 31.8 cubic inch Johnson or Evinrude outboard motor.
 This two-stroke, two-cylinder motor was manufactured in 20, 25, 30 and 35 horsepower versions from 1976 through 2005.
-It is the 35 horsepower model that we use in GT Pro.
+It is the 30 and 35 horsepower models (they are actually indentical) that we use in GT Pro.
 More about GT Pro HERE.